 I’m the first to say that the modern elite college admissions process is best ignored in favour of having a life and doing things that interest you.
 But the value of being at such a university is not just in the connections or the professors; it is one’s fellow students.

-Back in high school, I found plenty of smart, motivated students in the honours and AP courses, but it wasn’t that challenging of an experience: I worked hard to get great grades, learned a lot, and enjoyed the process of learning and trying to be a better student.
+Back in high school, I found plenty of smart, motivated students in the honours and AP courses, but it wasn’t that challenging of an experience.
+(I seem to recall spending five minutes a day on my AP chem homework.)
 That all changed once I hit university and found that I was one of five thousand people who had all been among the best students at their high schools.
-My engineering and science professors often graded us on a B-/C+ curve, so that half of the hard-working superstars got less than an 80 on any given test.
-Once my ego got over it, it was a great experience: I worked harder than I ever would have before, for professors who demanded more out of me than any teacher had before, alongside students who were very smart, motivated, and intellectually curious.
+My engineering and science professors often graded us on a B-/C+ curve, and when you looked around the room to wonder who would get the Cs, you often looked at yourself.
+Once my ego got over being whacked, it was a great experience: I worked harder than I ever would have before, for professors who demanded more out of me than any teacher had before, alongside students who were very smart, motivated, and intellectually curious.

 It also showed me how very big the world is and how very many talented people are in it.
 You can tell a teenager that there are four million high school seniors graduating with her and an awful lot of them are ridiculously brilliant, but it’s just an abstraction until she starts to meet hundreds or thousands of those people at a time.
-It was an unnerving experience, but a valuable one: adults should understand such things.
+It was an unnerving experience, but a valuable one: adults should understand that the world is full of talented people.

-The problem that everyone from TNR to Stacy McCain has with super-elite universities is the student who focus on admittance and alumni connections, as if what happens during those four year is irrelevant.
-But that is a problem that is best solved by individual students, not by elite thinkers and planners.
-Have your kid work hard in high school, pick activities she likes, apply to schools, and then attend the one that makes financial sense and helps her to develop as a thinker.
+The problem that everyone from TNR to Stacy McCain has with super-elite universities is that people focus on admission and alumni connections, as if what actually happens at college is irrelevant.
+But that is a problem that is best solved by individual students and their parents, not by elite thinkers and planners.

-A young Dutch man named Cor Pan, likely a passenger on the Malaysian airplane that was shot down over Russia, had tweeted out a photo of the plane and a comment “If it should disappear, this is what it looks like.”
+A young Dutch man named Cor Pan, likely a passenger on the Malaysian airplane that was shot down over Russia, tweeted out a photo of the plane and commented, “If it should disappear, this is what it looks like.”
 (Story here.)

 That’s just the wrong kind of irony – that which would ordinarily be a bit funny, but is downright macabre when the plane actually disappears.